Hierarchies among genuine multipartite entangling capabilities of quantum gates: Hierarchies in the entangling power of unitary operators

-{\it Definition of multipartite entangling power. } A given unitary operator, \(U\), acting on a \(k\)-separable state can, in general, produce a state having genuine multipartite entanglement.
-When the genuine multipartite entanglement content of the resulting state is maximized over the set of \(k\)-separable states (with a fixed value of \(k>1\)), we call it \(k\)-maximal entangling power of \(U\).
-Specifically, for a given genuine multipartite entanglement measure, \(\mathcal{E}\), a given unitary operator, \(U\), and a fixed value of \(k\), it can be mathematically represented as
+{\it Definition of multipartite entangling power.} A given unitary operator, \(U\), acting on any possible partition of a \(k\)-separable pure state, can typically produce a genuine multipartite entangled state.
+When the genuine multipartite entanglement content of the resulting state is maximized over this partition of \(k\)-separable \adi{pure} states (with a fixed value of \(k>1\)), we call it \(k\)-maximal entangling power of \(U\) in that partition\footnote{\adi{Instead of pure states, this definition can also be extended to the set of mixed states when both input and output states can be mixed.}}. \adi{Specifically, for a given genuine multipartite entanglement measure, \(\mathcal{E}\), a given unitary operator, \(U\), and a fixed partition \(\alpha\), corresponding to a fixed value of \(k\), it can be mathematically represented as

-where the maximization is performed over the set \(\mathcal{S}^k\) containing all \(k\)-separable states.
-Clearly, the superscript ``\(k\)'' in \(\mathcal{E}_{\max}^{k} (U)\) refers to the fact that the optimization is performed over the set of \(k\)-separable states.
-Depending on the set of \(k\)-separable states, a set of \(k\)-maximal entangling powers, \(\{\mathcal{E}_{\max}^k\}_{k=2}^N\), for a fixed unitary operator emerges (as depicted in Fig. \ref{fig:schematic}).
-In this context, it is important to note that in the definition of entangling power of a unitary operator, no GME measure has been used so far in the literature \cite{Zanardi00, Scott04, Linowski_2020}.
+where the maximization is carried out over the set \(\mathbb{S}^{k}\) of \(k\)-separable pure states.
+In this context, it is important to note that in the definition of entangling power of a unitary operator\footnote{Replacing maximum by average in Eq. (\ref{eq:maindef}) { where the averaging is performed over the set of \(k\)-separable pure states, we can obtain average entangling power of a unitary operator, \(U\), as